justinb4003/piggy/README.md

 Something far more extensible is needed, but I'm not there yet.

 ### Configuration
-It still needs an interface into the DB for configuring equipment, tasks, schedules, etc.  Everything is still hardcoded.
+It still needs an interface into the system for configuring equipment, tasks, schedules, etc.  Everything is still hardcoded.

+The internal webservice that runs the REST interface will be used to configure the system.
+It'll be up to the main daemon to send changes back to the DB.
-The plan there is to make a Python WSGI app that can either be hosted in-app (like we already do with bottle for the REST interface) but also something that you could deploy on Apache on a more suitable server, perhaps something publically available on the net for central control.
-Either way it'll basically just expose the config options via JSON and also take JSON back to update them.
+It'll basically just expose the config options via JSON and also take JSON back to update them.
 From there we just make a simple GUI app that can bang on that webservice to get it all done.
 That should help make the app pretty portable and I'm currently leading toward WinForms C# for that one just so it's natural feeling on Windows.
 Actually I intend for the config app to be kind of